pantheon-systems/documentation/source/content/professional-services.md

 Pantheon Customer Success Managers (**CSMs**) work proactively with you, helping you build agile website operations, achieve business goals, adopt best practices, and stay ahead of the competition.
 A dedicated CSM is included with all Diamond support plans and is available for Gold and Platinum plans.
 Your dedicated CSM meets with you regularly to provide site performance audits, review team usage of the platform, extend early access to new features, and ensure that you are getting the most value possible from the platform.
 [Contact us](https://pantheon.io/contact-us) for details.

 ### Expert Training
-We provide highly customized, one-on-one training from Pantheon experts to help your development team apply custom workflows to active Pantheon projects.
+We provide highly customized, one-on-one training from Pantheon's DevRel (Developer Relations) experts to help your development team apply custom workflows to active Pantheon projects.
 Tailored WebOps training for your entire team is also available.
 We review your current projects and workflow to deliver trainings designed specifically to improve website operations for your team.
 These trainings can be delivered remotely, on-site or online for multiple offices.
 [Contact us](https://pantheon.io/agencies/learn-pantheon) for details.